Neil Gaiman: writing to escape boredom

 - Ritual props: favorite pen & dedicated notebook

-Neil uses a fountain pen he enjoys writing with and uses notebooks dedicated to their respective works.
-No general notebook, a book-specific notebook.
-If you have your favorite pen that you write books with, a notebook for the novel you're writing, and a good cup of tea that you drink when you write, wouldn't you be more inclined to open the pages and make up some fun stories?
+When you have your favorite pen that you write books with, a notebook for the novel you're writing, and a good cup of tea to sip, wouldn't you be more inclined to open the pages and make up some fun stories?

 How could you use this?